 A reserve is a temporary hold on a certain portion of a merchant’s transactions.
-The reserve calculation occurs on a daily basis prior to any Airwallex fees and is applied only after settlement.
+The calculation of the reserve is carried out on a daily basis, before any Airwallex fees are deducted, and is implemented only after settlement.

 Why is there a reserve on my account?

-A reserve amount is an established industry underwriting practice to preserve the integrity and operation of Payment Acceptance.
-The reserve amount will assist in streamlining and reducing any issues created by the risks of online payments such as credit risk, refunds and chargebacks.
+A reserve amount is a well-established practice in the industry of underwriting to safeguard the integrity and functionality of Payment Acceptance.
+The reserve amount serves to facilitate the smooth operation and mitigate any potential issues arising from the risks associated with online payments, including credit risk, refunds, and chargebacks.